NHSDigital/eps-action-sbom/README.md

 ## Example usage

-Simply call the job in a workflow file.
+Simply call the job in a workflow file, after the project is built.
 For example,

 ```
 name: SBOM scan PR